 Your digital marketing strategy should be designed to meet the digital expectations of your ideal guest.
 There are a number of hotel digital marketing channels from which to choose, and it’s important to consider how well each will help you connect with your target audience.

-• SEO helps to push your business up the Google rankings, which pushes users to your direct booking website.
+• SEO helps to push your business up the Google rankings, which drives guests to your direct booking website.

-• Email marketing can deliver an incredible ROI (an average of $36 for every $1 spent), so you should work to build a customer database.
+• Email marketing can deliver an incredible ROI (an average of $36 for every $1 spent), so you should work to build a customer database from day one.

-While you can certainly develop and implement your own hotel digital marketing strategy, it can be a time consuming and often confusing task, full of terms and technologies that you may have never encountered before.
-As a busy hotelier you may also be time poor, so consider bringing in a professional to help you out.
+While you can certainly develop and implement your own hotel digital marketing strategy, it can be a time-consuming and often confusing task, full of terms and technologies you may have never encountered before.
+As a busy hotelier you may also be time-poor, so consider bringing in a professional to help you out.

 By carefully monitoring, measuring and analysing your digital marketing efforts, you can enhance your strategy over time.
-Identify key metrics based on your goals, and work to improve them.
+Identify key metrics based on your goals – direct booking rate, cost per acquisition, email open rate, OTA conversion rate – and work to improve them consistently.

 Effective hotel digital marketing strategies

-You may be doing some of these strategies already, but unless you’re implementing them consistently, you won’t see the payoff you crave.
-Here are common examples of tried and tested digital marketing strategies for hotels:
+The most effective hotel digital marketing strategies combine consistent content, active social media, email automation, and paid visibility — each reinforcing the others.
+You may be doing some of these already, but unless you’re implementing them consistently, you won’t see the payoff you crave.

 1. Feature package deals on your hotel website